Sarah

 LLB, The Faculty of Law at the Hebrew University of Jerusalem

-Dr. Sarah Bloch-Elkouby is an Assistant Professor in Clinical Psychology in the adult PsyD program at Ferkauf Graduate School of Psychology and a part-time Assistant Clinical Professor in Psychiatry at the Mount Sinai Behavioral Health Center.
-With a decade of clinical and research experience in hospital settings, she integrates suicide prevention research with psychotherapy process and outcome research.
+Dr. Sarah Bloch-Elkouby is an Assistant Professor in Clinical Psychology in the Clinical PsyD Program at the Ferkauf Graduate School of Psychology where she serves as the co-chair of the psychodynamic training track and the psychotherapy research program.
+With a decade of clinical and research experience in academic hospital settings, she integrates suicide prevention research with psychotherapy process and outcome research.

-Prior to joining the Ferkauf School of Psychology, Dr. Bloch-Elkouby was the supervising psychologist on the adult and geriatric inpatient unit 6 Karpas at Mount Sinai Beth Israel, where she trained dozens of psychology and psychiatry trainees in the assessment and treatment of patients at acute risk for suicidal behaviors.
-She maintains a part-time faculty position at the Mount Sinai Behavioral Health Center where she trains mental health providers in the Alliance-Focused Training approach and serves as a co-investigator at the Brief Psychotherapy Research Program and the Galynker Lab for Suicide Research and Prevention.
+Prior to joining the Ferkauf Graduate School of Psychology, Dr. Bloch-Elkouby was the supervising psychologist on the adult and geriatric inpatient unit 6 Karpas at Mount Sinai Beth Israel, where she trained dozens of psychology and psychiatry trainees in the assessment and treatment of patients at acute risk for suicidal behaviors.

 Dr. Bloch-Elkouby’s grant-funded research program strives to bridge the gap between research and practice, on the one hand, and between suicide prevention and psychotherapy research, on the other.
 As such, her program entails two distinct, and yet intertwined domains: (1) suicide prevention, with a focus on developing empirically supported interventions to assess and treat suicidal crises as well as using artificial intelligence to train clinicians in effective approaches to assess and treat imminent risk among diverse patients; (2) psychotherapy process research, with a focus on clinicians’ ability to develop strong alliances and provide effective multi-cultural therapy.